-3.1 The Committee received a presentation from the Head of Leisure and Community Development, Stuart Batchelor accompanied by Ian Hickman from the Forestry Commission, Clive Keble from the National Forest Company Debbie Chesterman from Aurora Country Developments Limited (Site Management Company) and the Councils Partnership and Development Manager, Malcolm Roseburgh.
-The presentation and commentary is summarised as follows with a copy of the full report attached as Annexe No.1:
+3.1 This review was undertaken on 17th September at the Rosliston Forestry Centre.
+The Overview and Scrutiny Committee received a presentation from the Head of Leisure and Community Development, Stuart Batchelor accompanied by Ian Hickman from the Forestry Commission, Clive Keble from the National Forest Company Debbie Chesterman from Aurora Country Developments Limited (Site Management Company) and the Councils Partnership and Development Manager, Malcolm Roseburgh.